David Perdue lost his senate seat in January to a far-left radical in the state of Georgia.

 Perdue was not a huge Trump supporter.
 But he sure liked China.

-Perdue refused to speak out against the obvious election fraud in Georgia in the 2020 election and lost his runoff.
+Perdue refused to speak out against the obvious election fraud in Georgia in the 2020 election.

 Perdue filed paperwork on Monday to be a 2022 Senate candidate in Georgia.
 He would run against communist Raphael Warnock.

 But if he is too stupid to speak out against the voter fraud in his state he should save his time and money and find a good lobbying job – maybe with China.

 Former Sen. David Perdue of Georgia filed paperwork with the Federal Election Commission on Monday evening to be a 2022 US Senate candidate, the first step in a potential comeback bid after a bruising loss in a runoff election last month.

 Perdue is leaning toward launching another campaign, according to a person familiar with his thinking.

 If he does decide to run, Perdue will face Georgia’s Sen. Raphael Warnock, the senior pastor of the Ebenezer Baptist Church in Atlanta.
 Warnock and Jon Ossoff respectively beat Republican Sens.
 Kelly Loeffler and Perdue in January, flipping the Senate.
 The two Democrats were the first elected to the Senate from Georgia in 20 years.